About the Work

 Studio view in March 2022, with small Tutto paintings on panel on the far wall and new canvases at right

-The new work in 2022, Tutto, continues the visual themes I’ve been working with for the past couple of years: a divided field, a strong emphasis on the horizontal, and saturated color.
-During the first two years of the pandemic I worked mainly on paper, producing Mezza, Vico, and Riz, the series you'll see as you scroll down.
-Here I've continued those ideas but on canvas or panel.
-Painting on canvas is different from painting on panel; painting large is different from painting small; and painting with tube paint—oil or acrylic—is very different from working with molten wax.
-I have been working in all of these mediums for many years, but always in discrete series.
-Tutto—Italian for all-- is my challenge to work out one idea via a range of materials and surfaces.
+The new work in 2022, Tutto, continues the formal themes I have been working with for the past several years: a divided field, a strong emphasis on the horizontal, and saturated color.
+In the early days of the pandemic I worked mainly on paper, producing Mezza, Vico, and Riz, the series you'll see as you scroll down.
+Tutto flowed from them.

 If you are familiar with my oeuvre, or if you are new to it as you scroll through this website, you'll see that the later works in the Silk Road series feature the same bisected field with horizontal bands over what appears initially to be a monochromatic field.
 Transitions are interesting as one idea morphs into another.
-Tutto will carry on the tradition of the bisected field while Silk Road will resume its identity as a series of color fields.
-As for the Silk Road paintings that look like Tutto, you can see that the creative path of an artist is not like an interstate highway with Point B at the end of a relatively straight shot from Point A. Indeed, it's more like the fabled Silk Road of history, with its multiple routes, some parallel, some going off in totally different directions.
-Come visit again in a few weeks to see what I will have added here.
+Tutto will carry on the tradition of the bisected field while Silk Road will double back and resume its identity as a series of color fields.
+As for the Silk Road paintings that look like Tutto, the creative path is not like an interstate highway with Point B at the end of a relatively straight shot from Point A but more like the fabled Silk Road of history, with its multiple routes, some parallel, some going off in totally different directions.

 Silk Road